gabrielstine/Stine-Score/README.md

 # Stine-Score

-**Stine-Score** predicts the probability that a Kilosort/Phy cluster would be called `good` by Gabe Stine.
+**Stine-Score** predicts the probability that a Kilosort/Phy cluster would be called `good` by me, Gabe Stine.
 It is a practical curation-assistance tool for Neuropixels recordings: use the probability to prioritize manual review, not as a substitute for scientific quality control.

-The included pretrained model was trained on Gabe's manual Phy curation labels.
+The included pretrained model was trained on my manual Phy curation labels.
 It learns nonlinear interactions among amplitude, firing-rate, refractory, and stability measurements, then returns a calibrated `good_probability` for each cluster.